-- 11. If a device doesn't have a user interface is it exempt from cybersecurity testing?
+11. If a device doesn't have a user interface, is it exempt from cybersecurity testing?

-No. All test cases for the levels must be passed in order to obtain certification. - 12.
-If the device is just a black box and the user is not expected to login to the device does that mean that the device is not eligible for the certification?
+No. All test cases for the levels must be passed in order to obtain certification.

+12. If there is no user login capability on the device, would it still be eligible for testing and certification?

-No. All test cases for the levels must be passed in order to obtain certification unless otherwise stated in the applicability section of each test.
-Please see Question 1. - 13.
-How many samples should be provided for testing?
+Yes.
+All test cases for the levels must be passed in order to obtain certification unless otherwise stated in the applicability section of each test.
+Please see Question 1.

+13. How many samples should be provided for testing?